Skip to main content

 • the date they came to you

-How we deal with your Deprivation of Liberty Safeguards (DoLS) authorisation application
+Find out how we deal with your Deprivation of Liberty Safeguards (DoLS) authorisation application.

 Contact us about Deprivation of Liberty Safeguards (DoLS)